Health & Wellbeing

 The University Occupational Health Services (OHS) provides a variety of services to support the health and wellbeing of staff.
 Details of the services on offer can be found here.

-DPAG has four Mental Health First Aiders who are trained to offer a confidential, supportive and non-judgemental space to talk, they are:
+DPAG has three Mental Health First Aiders who are trained to offer a confidential, supportive and non-judgemental space to talk, they are:

 Tel: 01865 282558